Everyone relies on you.

 If you are visiting the site for the first time, this section will explain adaptive expertise.

-Unexpected problems require a different kind of problem solving skill because you have never had the chance to rehearse a solution.
+Unexpected events cause the most trouble.
+These problems require a different kind of problem solving skill because you have never had the chance to rehearse a solution.
 You must adapt in the moment, this is the essence of adaptive expertise.

 Picasso’s Adaptive Art